EdhikaaRGB/terraform-with-aws/05. variables-and-datasources/README.md

 There are 10 different ways by which we can pass the Input Variables

-1) With Input Variables
+1) With Input Variables Basic
 2) when we run terraform plan or terraform apply we can pass the input variables
-3) from the command line we can pass the input variables via -var CLI argument
+3) from the command line we can pass the input variables via -var CLI argument / override default input with CLI var
 4) By defining the environment variable like TF_var_name (name is the input variable)
 5) Using terraform.tfvars files
 6) from the CLI we can pass by -var-file we can pass the input variable